Problem Sets

-Owing to the limitation of RStudio that prevents it from opening multiple plot windows, all problem sets from hereon will require you to save your plot to a pdf file following the approach given in problem set two.
+In this all subsequent problem sets, save every plot to a PDF file following the approach given in problem set two.
+The PDF file must be created in code, not through a menu in the R.app or RStudio.
 The file name for each plot will always be something like xxxxPlot1.pdf, where xxxx is your last name, lowercase.
 For example, plot 3 for me would be saved as hollandPlot3.pdf.
 Pay attention to the format, especially the capitalization and lack of hyphens and underscores.
-The plot number will be made clear in each problem set.
+The plot number will be specified in each problem set.
 Use the default pdf() settings unless otherwise specified.

-Even so, do not initially create your plot in the pdf file because you cannot see your progress as you issue multiple commands.
-Instead, initially create your plot in a window.
-Once you are satisfied with your code, open the pdf file with pdf(), construct your plot, then close the pdf file with dev.off(), like this:
+Never try to initially create a plot in a PDF file because you cannot see your progress as you issue multiple commands.
+Instead, first create the plot in a window.
+Once you are satisfied with your code, open a PDF file with pdf(), run those same commands to make the plot, then close the PDF file with dev.off(), like this:

 pdf(file="hollandPlot5.pdf") # ... plotting commands dev.off()

-Do not turn in the code for creating the plot in a window, but do include the code for generating the plot in the pdf file.
-Do not turn in the pdf files; your code will generate them for me.
-Be sure to verify that your code correctly generates these pdf files.
+Do not turn in the code for creating the plot in a window; only include the code for generating the plot in the PDF file.
+Do not turn in the PDF files; your code will generate them for me.
+Be sure to verify that your code correctly generates these PDF files: quit R, restart it, and run all your commands.
+Doing this will often reveal problems that you are not aware of; not doing this tells me you skipped this crucial step.

-Download the Nashville limestone geochemistry dataset from the 8370 website (under Data, on the left side) and assign it to a data frame named nashville.
-Notice that we typically name a data frame for what it is, which will usually be similar to the file name.
+Download the Nashville limestone geochemistry dataset from the 8370 home page (under Data, on the left side) and assign it to a data frame named limestone.
+Notice that we typically name a data frame for what it it represents, and short names are preferred.
 By convention, we generally give objects a lowercase name.
 Do not change the file name or modify the file’s contents in any way.
-Do not use attach() in this problem set because we want to build our comfort with dollar sign notation.
+Do not use attach() in this problem set.

 Prepare a scatterplot of Si vs. Ca with these specifications: